 All runners are required to have a back-up plan, including for emergencies, medical issues and injuries, and for the unlikely event that you have to drop out.
 Please have someone reliable on standby, though there’s also always Uber or Lyft (hopefully, though may be limited).
 Should a runner need to stop early and drop out, said runner is responsible for his/her own transportation.
 Bring a cell phone and backup charger, please.

 In years past we've had participants who sign up with no plan on actually going the full distance.
 Do not do that, please.

 All finishers will earn unique bragging rights when they arrive back at work on Monday.
 When you’re asked the question, “Hey, what’d you do this weekend?” while filling up at the Keurig, you can respond with something that will no doubt impress: “I ran across the state of Connecticut and raised money for mental health awareness.
 What’d you do?”

-If we can score some swag, we'll let you know!
+If we can score some donations or funds for swag, we'll let you know!